Liverpool news: Ki-Jana Hoever makes history to become Reds' youngest ever FA Cup player | Goal.com

 The only players to have appeared earlier for the Reds are Jack Robinson and Jerome Sinclair, who is the youngest Liverpool player in history at 16 years and six days, and Hoever surpassed Ben Woodburn's record as the club's youngest FA Cup player.

-Hoever was signed in September 2018 from Ajax's youth academy where he played for the U17 side.
+Hoever was signed in September 2018 from Ajax's youth academy where he played for the Under-17 side.

-Fringe players Simon Mignolet, Daniel Sturridge, Divock Origi and Nabby Keita were all handed starts at Molineux while youngsters Rafael Camacho Curtis Jones lined-up in the side as the Reds aimed to bounce back from their disappointment at the Etihad.
+Fringe players Simon Mignolet, Daniel Sturridge, Divock Origi and Naby Keita were all handed starts at Molineux while youngsters Rafael Camacho and Curtis Jones lined-up in the side as the Reds aimed to bounce back from their disappointment at the Etihad.

 Liverpool failed to make it through the fourth-round stage last season, crashing out to West Brom after they had previously beaten Merseyside rivals Everton.